 As a Registered Occupational Therapist, the above philosophy informs all aspects of Kelli’s work with individuals and couples.
 She views sexuality as fundamental to the human experience, and she helps clients to resume full and satisfying sexual expression and relationships.

-In addition to being a Registered Occupational Therapist, Kelli is also a Registered Psychotherapist, a Registered Marriage and Family Therapist, and a Registered Sex Therapist.
-Her occupational therapy professional education and experience, coupled with her specific training and certification in psychotherapy, sex therapy, and couple and family therapy uniquely equips her to provide a comprehensive approach to working therapeutically with her clients.
+In addition to being a Registered Occupational Therapist, Kelli is also a Registered Psychotherapist, a Registered Marriage and Family Therapist, and a Certified Sex Therapist.
+Her occupational therapy professional education and experience, coupled with her specific training and certification in psychotherapy, sex therapy, and couple and family therapy uniquely equip her to provide a comprehensive approach to working therapeutically with her clients.

 Clients generally come for sessions on a weekly basis or every second week.
 Most appointments are “standing” appointments (i.e. same day and time for each session).
 Over time, clients may choose to taper down the frequency of their sessions.

 It is difficult to say for certain how many sessions you will need or how long therapy might take.
 The duration of therapy varies considerably between clients and depends on the frequency of sessions and the particular issues that are being worked on.
 Some clients will do a fairly brief course of therapy, while others will need more long-term intervention and support.

 The fee is $160-$180 per session.
 Payment is made at the end of each session by cheque, cash, or email transfer.